 - M&A integration

-1. 1-page project handover
+1. One-page project handover

 Draft a 1-page handover for project "{project}".
 Inputs: {paste status, owners, risks, links}.
 Output: project purpose, current status, in-flight risks, top 3 contacts, top 5 decisions made (with rationale).
+Write in the second person, addressed to the next owner.

 2. Role-handover document

 I am handing my role to {name}.
 Help me write a role-handover doc.
-Output: responsibilities, recurring meetings (with purpose), recurring deliverables, stakeholders, open commitments, "what I would do differently next quarter".
+Output: responsibilities, recurring meetings (with purpose), recurring deliverables, stakeholders, open commitments, and "what I would do differently next quarter".

 3. Vacation-coverage handover